Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 deliverable is a json file that they pull into Power BI

-# Estimate for Mike

-Power BI theme estimate.
+# Power BI theme estimate.

 Brief: Develop a complete set of data visualisations in line with the new WTW 2022 branding.